phidatahq/phidata/README.md

 - Infrastructure for running AI Apps: `Docker`, `AWS`

 To simplify development further, phidata provides pre-built templates for common use-cases that you can clone and run with 1 command. ⭐️ for when you need to spin up an AI project quickly.

-## 🎯 Goal: Provide a paved path to production-ready AI

 ## ✨ Motivation